pointfreeco/swift-concurrency-extras/Sources/ConcurrencyExtras/Documentation.docc/ConcurrencyExtras.md

 This library comes with a number of tools that make working with Swift concurrency easier and more testable.

-### ActorIsolated and LockIsolated
+### LockIsolated

-The ``ActorIsolated`` and ``LockIsolated`` types help wrap other values in an isolated context.
-`ActorIsolated` wraps the value in an actor so that the only way to access and mutate the value is through an async/await interface. ``LockIsolated`` wraps the value in a class with a lock, which allows you to read and write the value with a synchronous interface.
-You should prefer to use `ActorIsolated` when you have access to an asynchronous context.
+The `LockIsolated` type helps wrap other values in an isolated context.
+It wraps the value in a class with a lock, which allows you to read and write the value with a synchronous interface.

 ### Streams